wodowiesel/PiFunk/README.md

 `-v`	Print compilation infos

-`-DRASPI2` defines the macro to be used by the preprocessor (here the PI model 0-4)
+`-DRASPI1` defines the macro to be used by the preprocessor (here the PI model 0-4)

+ -> will be detected my the make-file via the type of the ARM-Processor (other macros possible if in the C-code implemented)

 `-std=c99` (sometimes gnu99 or as iso -std=iso9899:1999) for C99-standard